-- · procedures for all key business processes are documented; - · financial responsibilities are assigned at management level with corresponding accountability; - an appropriate budgeting system is in place, with an annual budget which is kept under review by senior management; - systems aimed at ensuring the security of the information and communication technology systems are in place.
-During 2018, the ICT Division of the Department of Justice and Equality provided the Data Protection Commission with ICT services.
-DJE ICT Division provided an assurance statement outlining the control processes in place in 2018; - systems are in place to safeguard the Data Protection Commission's assets.
-No grant funding to outside agencies occurred; - The National Shared Services Office provide Human Resource and Payroll Shared services to the Data Protection Commission.
-The National Shared Services Office provides an annual assurance in respect of the services provided to the Department of Justice & Equality, and are audited under the ISAE 3402 certification processes.
+- procedures for all key business processes are documented; - financial responsibilities are assigned at management level with corresponding accountability; - an appropriate budgeting system is in place, with an annual budget which is kept under review by senior management; - systems aimed at ensuring the security of the information and communication technology systems are in place.
+During 2019, the ICT Division of the Department of Justice and Equality provided the Data Protection Commission with ICT services.
+DJE ICT Division provided an assurance statement outlining the control processes in place in 2019; - systems are in place to safeguard the Data Protection Commission's assets.
+No grant funding to outside agencies occurred; - The National Shared Services Office provide Human Resource and Payroll Shared services to the Department of Justice and Equality in respect of staff working in the Data Protection Commission.
+The National Shared Services Office provides an annual assurance in respect of the services provided to the Department of Justice & Equality and are audited under the ISAE 3402 certification processes.